athelll/cpp/16.DYNAMIC_ARR_VECTORS/README.md

     for (array1::size_type index { 0 }; index < arr.size(); ++index)
     ```

-    or we can also tell the compiler to return the tyoe of the container using the `decltype` keyword, whih returns the type of its parameter.
+2. We can also tell the compiler to return the type of the container using the `decltype` keyword, whih returns the type of its parameter.
     an example:
     ```cpp
     for (decltype(arr)::size_type index { 0 }; index < arr.size(); ++index)